John Joseph Mathews: Legacy and honors

+Posthumous works

 Two books of Mathews have been published posthumously, in efforts to bring his work to a wider audience.
 Another autobiography, Twenty Thousand Mornings was published in 2012, edited by Susan Kalter.

 In the 1960s Mathews wrote a number of short stories, some drawing from folk traditions of the Osage and other cultures, including Scotland.
 Selected stories from these unpublished manuscripts were published in 2015 as Old Three Toes and Other Tales of Survival and Extinction.
 Mathews told these stories from the point of view of bird and animal protagonists, an act of imagination that decenters human life.

+Awards

+Mathews is sometimes cited as a Rhodes Scholar, but this is erroneous.
+The first Osage Rhodes Scholar was Carter Revard in 1952.